-There are several noteworthy trends in the stratified growth estimates (Figure 8) that warrant future research.
+Several noteworthy trends in the stratified growth estimates (Figure 8) warrant future research.
 Firstly, the post hoc incorporation of a spatial break at 145°W based on ecosystem data was not ruled out during the significance testing of L∞.
 This supports the notion that environmental features may result in variations in growth, and that the proposed GAM-based method is amenable to improvements based on the incorporation of climate or ecosystem knowledge.
-In the future, it is conceivable that the method could explicitly incorporate climactic data (such as temperature, or a factor for an ecological zone).
+It is conceivable that the method could explicitly incorporate climactic data (such as temperature, or a factor for an ecological zone).
 Additionally, both latitudinal breakpoints are associated with significant oceanographic features, namely the start of the southern California Bight at Point Conception (~34°N) and the bifurcation of the North Pacific Current, which splits into the Alaska and California currents as it approaches the west coast of North America.
 The location of this bifurcation varies, but is generally centered off the coast of British Columbia (Cummins and Freeland, 2007; Figure 7).
 In common with the ecosystem split identified in the Gulf of Alaska, these oceanographic features lead to distinct zones of productivity (Kim et al., 2009; Mackas et al., 2011) that could influence resource availability and subsequent growth.

-The temporal break in year 2010 was conserved (supported by significantly different L∞ estimates) only for female fish, and more so in the southerly latitudes (such as regions 1 through 4, which are mostly comprised of California Current data), and exist along a steeper north-south cline.
+The temporal break in year 2010 was conserved (supported by significantly different L∞ estimates) only for female fish, and more so in the southerly latitudes (such as regions 1 through 4, which are mostly comprised of California Current data) that exist along a steeper north-south cline.
 We note, however, that the procedure used to eliminate ‘overlapping’ L∞ estimates concerned only statistical differences in values (and are therefore sensitive to sample sizes).
 The biological significance of these values would need to be investigated in the context of fecundity and length-weight differences between regions.